metablaster/WindowsFirewallRuleset/README.md

 ## Checking for updates

-This repository consists of 2 branches, `master` and `develop`, develop (unstable) branch is the most recent one and is the one where all commits (updates) directly go so it's beta product, unlike master branch which is updated from develop branch once in a while and not before all scripts are fully tested, meaning master brach is stable.
+This repository consists of 2 branches, `master` and `develop`, develop (possibly unstable) branch is the most recent one and is the one where all commits (updates) directly go so it's work in progress, unlike master branch which is updated from develop branch once in a while and not before all scripts are fully tested, meaning master brach is stable.

-So if you're fine to experiment with development/beta version switch to "develop" branch and try it out, otherwise stick to master if for example development version produces errors for you.
+So if you're fine to experiment with development version switch to "develop" branch and try it out, otherwise stick to master for example if development version produces errors for you.

 There are two methods to be up to date with firewall:

-1. First method requires you to download scripts, first use the "branch" button here on this site to switch to either master or develop branch, next use "Clone or download" button and download zip file.
+1. First method requires you to download scripts, first use the "branch" button here on this site to switch to either master or develop branch, next use "Clone or download" button and either clone or download project.

 2. Second method is good if you want to do it in powershell console without visiting this site, you will need git (link above), github account, a fork of this repository in your account and optionally